Deacon Paul Covino

-Paul Covino has been Director of Campus Ministry since 2014.
+Deacon Paul Covino has been Director of Campus Ministry since 2014.
 In addition to directing a wonderful staff, he oversees liturgy and Christian Initiation and is the moderator for AC Allies.
 Paul grew up in Shrewsbury, went to college at Georgetown University, and received his M.A. in Theology from the University of Notre Dame.
 He previously worked at Georgetown University, Boston College, the College of the Holy Cross, and parishes in Washington DC and Arlington MA.
-Paul writes a column for “Today’s Liturgy” magazine, is principal author of “Celebrating Marriage: A Workbook for Engaged Couples,” and is a candidate for the diaconate in the Diocese of Worcester.
+Paul writes a column for “Today’s Liturgy” magazine, is principal author of “Celebrating Marriage: A Workbook for Engaged Couples,” and serves as a deacon in the Diocese of Worcester.
 Paul and his wife Anne live in Worcester and have four grown sons.

 Vincent Sullivan-Jacques is Assistant Director of Campus Ministry and Director of Volunteer Outreach and Community Engagement and has been at Assumption since 2009.
 He received his M.Ed. in Religious Education and B.A. in Theology with minors in Health Sciences and Film Studies from Boston College.
 Vinnie served in AmeriCorps at Peace Games where he taught K-8th grade students peace-making and conflict resolution skills, and taught at St. Peter-Marian High School in Worcester.
 He directs the SEND Service Immersion trip program and the Reach Out Center, co-chairs the Social Justice Committee, and serves on the Recycling/Sustainability Committee.
 He enjoys spending time with family, being active in social justice activities around Worcester, encouraging adult catechesis, and coaching lacrosse.
 Vincent lives in Worcester with his wife and three children.